 - Posting documents is sometimes the only way to securely exchange documentation.
-Registered post is also the best way to send confidential data on an encrypted CD.
 Different levels of security can be used depending on the information being sent;

 - Consider sending the package as registered or 'signed for' delivery or by courier if confidential;

 - Reliable transport couriers should be used at all times.
 Consult with your Post Room;